-Certain of the Underlying Funds may invest in bonds rated BB+ or below by S&P Global Ratings, or Ba1 or below by Moody's Investors Service, Inc. ("Moody's") (B or higher by S&P Global Ratings or Moody's for Mid Cap Value Fund) or comparable rated and unrated securities.
-These bonds are commonly referred to as "junk bonds" and are considered speculative.
-The ability of issuers of high yield securities to make principal and interest payments may be questionable because such issuers are often less creditworthy or are highly leveraged and are generally less able than more established or less leveraged entities to make scheduled payments of principal and interest.
+The Strategic Factor Allocation Fund may invest in bonds rated BB+ or below by S&P Global Ratings or Ba1 or below by Moody's Investors Service, Inc. ("Moody's") (or comparable rated and unrated securities).
+These bonds are commonly referred to as "junk bonds" and are considered speculative The ability of issuers of high yield securities to make principal and interest payments may be questionable because such issuers are often less creditworthy or are highly leveraged and are generally less able than more established or less leveraged entities to make scheduled payments of principal and interest.
 High yield securities are also issued by governmental issuers that may have difficulty in making all scheduled interest and principal payments.
 In some cases, high yield securities may be highly speculative, have poor prospects for reaching investment grade standing and be in default.
 As a result, investment in such bonds will entail greater risks than those associated with investments in investment grade bonds (i.e., bonds rated AAA, AA, A or BBB by S&P Global Ratings or Aaa, Aa, A or Baa by Moody's).
-Analysis of the creditworthiness of issuers of high yield securities may be more complex than for issuers of higher quality debt securities, and the ability of an Underlying Fund to achieve its investment objective may, to the extent of its investments in high yield securities, be more dependent upon such creditworthiness analysis than would be the case if the Underlying Fund were investing in higher quality securities.
-See Appendix A for a description of the corporate bond and preferred stock ratings by S&P Global Ratings, Moody's, Fitch Ratings, Inc. and DBRS, Inc.
+Analysis of the creditworthiness of issuers of high yield securities may be more complex than for issuers of higher quality debt securities, and the ability of the Fund to achieve its investment objective may, to the extent of its investments in high yield securities, be more dependent upon such creditworthiness analysis than would be the case if the Fund were investing in higher quality securities.
+See Appendix A for a description of the corporate bond and preferred stock ratings by S&P Global Ratings, Moody's, Fitch Ratings, Inc. and DBRS Inc.